 The main mission of the Curateur public du Québec is to protect incapacitated people and the property of minors.
 The Curateur ensures that the decisions made by tutors and mandataries are fair and in the incapacitated person’s best interests.
 The Curateur is the person to contact about obtaining a protection mandate in Quebec.

-The homologation process for a protection mandate
+The homologation of a protection mandate in 7 steps

 To homologate a protection mandate, you’ll need to carefully follow the steps laid out by the Curateur public du Québec.